About Snowflake Notebooks¶

 Interactively visualize your data using embedded Streamlit visualizations and other libraries like Altair, Matplotlib, or seaborn.

-Contextualize results and make notes about different results with Markdown cells.
+Contextualize results and make notes about different results with Markdown cells and charts.

-Run your notebook on a schedule.
+Run your notebook on a schedule to automate pipelines.
 See Schedule your Snowflake Notebook to run.

 Make use of the role-based access control and other data governance functionality available in Snowflake to allow other users with the same role to view and collaborate on the notebook.